 Use these RV interior painting ideas and tips to learn exactly how to paint RV walls.
-We’re breaking down the exact steps we used to paint our RV walls, cabinets and ceiling to give our home on wheels a brand new look!
+We’re breaking down the exact steps we used to paint our RV walls, cabinets and ceiling to give our camper a brand new look!
 This is a RV remodel project you don’t want to miss.

-One of the easiest (and cheapest) ways to transform a space is with paint, and that’s especially true when it comes to remodeling an RV.
-But painting the interior of an RV can be intimidating, but don’t worry, you can handle the project!
+Paint is one of the easiest (and cheapest) ways to transform any space.
+That’s especially true when it comes to remodeling an RV.
+Painting the interior of an RV can be intimidating, but don’t worry, you can handle the project!

-So today we’re breaking down the exact process we used to paint our RV.
-I’m not gonna lie, it’s a tough job that isn’t very much fun at all.
-But in the end it is SO worth it!
+Today we’re breaking down the exact process we used to paint our RV.
+I’m not gonna lie, it isn’t an easy – but in the end it is SO worth it!
 Trust me!

-Before we get into the steps, here’s a little motivation for ya…
+Alright, before we get into the RV painting steps, here’s a little before & after motivation.

-And here’s the same view after 3 long days, 2 paint sprayer jams, and 1 tired couple:
+And here’s the same view after 2 long days of work.

 See what I mean?
 Worth it!